lvzrr/lvbfc/INFO.md

 Python (brainfuck.py)                          | 1830.571 s| 25.19T         | 5.95T         | 4.24 | 0.08 %

 >[!NOTE]
+> The behaviour of lvbfc:
->--no-wrap is the equivalent to bfc
+> --no-wrap is the equivalent to bfc
->--heap is the equivalent to bfjitc
+> --heap is the equivalent to bfjitc

 ## Reliability